 The Vistas project seeks to bring an understanding of the visual culture of Spanish America to a broad audience.
 Spanish America was an extensive region—covering much of the Americas, running from California to Chile from the 16th century to the early 19th century.
 Its visual culture was forged in urban centers, religious and frontier communities, and indigenous towns.
-The Vistas website offers easy access in English and Spanish to key components of this project.
-The website provides a gallery of more than 100 color images, interpretive essays, and a searchable bibliography on visual culture.
+The Vistas website offers access in English and Spanish to a small part of the project, with a gallery of low-resolution color images, interpretive essays and a searchable bibliography on visual culture.

 Aims and Ideas